ChileBob/StratumPool/README.md

 # Ystratum : Solo-mining stratum server for GPU-mining

-This is a very simple stratum server for connecting GPU miners to Zcash/Ycash full node.
+This is a very simple stratum server for connecting GPU miners to a Ycash full node.

-Its been used for Ycash test-forks prior their mainnet and supported their testnet for a month.

-Solo-mining *might* be profitable for a while after the mainnet fork, although this depends on how much hashing power you have, the total network hashpower and your electricity cost.

-There's all sorts of 'political tribalism' going on regarding Ycash & Zcash that I really dont care about, both projects are about financial privacy and thats good enough for me.

 ## Requirements :-